 Based on this research, some people claim that drinking or injecting a solution containing a 35 percent concentration of hydrogen peroxide cures cancer.

 Studies looking at the link between cancer cells and oxygen started in the 1950s.
-In one study, rats with cancerous tumors drank a mixture of hydrogen peroxide and water.
+In one very early study in 1957, rats with cancerous tumors drank a mixture of hydrogen peroxide and water.
 Between 50 and 60 percent of the rats were tumor-free within 60 days.

 Other animal studies were done over the next few decades.
 However, most found that injecting hydrogen peroxide into cancerous tumors was ineffective.